 1. Before the procedure, a PDU session anchored in A-SMF has been established.
 An I-UPF controlled by I-SMF has been inserted.

 The PCC rule related to AF request is provisioned to I-SMF.
 Two alternatives can be used to provision PCC rules to I-SMF as described in clause 6.13 or clause 6.15.
+Based on Multi-homed IPv6 PDU Session capability in UE 5GSM Core Network Capability, the A-SMF determines which mode is supported for PDU Session with multiple PDU Session Anchors, i.e. UL Classifier or Multi-homed PDU Session or both, A-SMF sends indication on the mode supported to the I-SMF via Nxx interface.

 3. Based on the received triggers, the I-SMF keep track the UE and may determine to insert a UL-CL/BP for the PDU session.
 The triggers include: